NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Structural/Decorator/Notes.md

 - The Decorator pattern (GoF) allows the addition of custom behavior before and after (around, in AOP terminology) a method invocation.

 - The Decorator is a useful pattern, but requires coding a custom decorator per target class.

+- Key to decorator pattern is objects wrapping other objects in recursive method calls.